freeradical13/freeradical13.github.io/index.md

 #### Adrenal Glands

-The [Adrenal Glands][] on top of the kidneys.
+The [Adrenal Glands][] exist on top of the kidneys.
 The adrenal glands are made of the outer Adrenal Cortex and inner Adrenal Medulla.

 Under stress of physical threat, exercise, or cold exposure, the hypothalamus activates the adrenal medulla via nerve impulses (the fight-or-flight response) which excrete the hydrophilic hormones [Epinephrine][] (or Adrenaline) and [Norepinephrine][] (or Noradrenaline) which are Catecholamines.
 [Catecholamines][] increase the rate of Glycogen breakdown in the liver and skeletal muscles, increase the release of Glucose in the liver, increase Lipolysis in adipose tissue, increase heart rate and stroke volume, change blood vessel constriction and dilation to direct more blood to the heart, brain, and skeletal muscles, and dilate the bronchioles in the lungs.